 Engagement signifies how social media users interact with your accounts and content.
 Likes, comments, shares, and tags all count as engagements.
 The most reliable way to monitor it is by tracking your engagement rate.

-Engagement rate gives you an understanding of whether your audience finds your content interesting and, well, engaging.
+The engagement rate gives you an understanding of whether your audience finds your content interesting and, well, engaging.
 Knowing this will help you make the right adjustments to your content planning and production.
-Make sure to check out our tips on how to increase your Facebook engagement.

 When analyzing these metrics, make sure to apply your measurements to your profiles as well as individual posts.
 Check which posts performed better than others and try to extract ‘post success factors’.
 Insights from such an exercise will help you create more informed content strategies moving forward.

-Now it’s time to learn to prepare the reports!
+Now it’s time to learn how to easily generate social media analytics reports!

-Facebook offers a free analytics feature to all Page owners.
-To access it, simply go to your Page and select the ‘Insights’ feature from the menu on the left side of your screen.
+Facebook offers a free analytics feature to all Page owners, it’s called Facebook Insights.
+To access it, simply go to your Page level and select the ‘Insights’ feature from the menu on the left side of your screen.

-To create a report, simply click the reporting icon on the left side of your screen and select ‘Create new report’ from the menu.
+To create a social media report, simply click the reporting icon on the left side of your screen and select ‘Create new report’ from the menu.

 This will take you to the report setup tab.
-First, you’ll be asked to choose the time range for your report.
-Depending on your current needs, you can easily choose to create a ‘last week report’ as well as ‘last year report’.
-Different time spans can help you understand changing trends within your community.
+First, you’ll be asked to choose the time range for your analytics report.
+Depending on your current needs, you can easily set a custom date range.

 Now you can choose the profile which you’d like to feature in the report.
 To add a Facebook or Instagram profile, simply click the corresponding ‘Add’ button on the right side of the screen.